Why is gut health important?

 - does your stool contain undigested food?

-- do you frequently have flatulence?
+- do you frequently have flatulence or wind?

 - do you feel discomfort on the right, upper abdomen, just under the ribs, especially after eating fatty foods?